 If you have designed—or plan to design—your own model architecture, then you should read the section below about model requirements.

 Instead of building your own model and then training it from scratch, you can retrain an existing model that's already compatible with the Edge TPU, using a technique called transfer learning (sometimes also called "fine tuning").

 Training a neural network from scratch (when it has no computed weights or bias) can take days-worth of computing time and requires a vast amount of training data.
 But transfer learning allows you to start with a model that's already trained for a related task and then perform further training to teach the model new classifications using a smaller training dataset.
 You can do this by retraining the whole model (adjusting the weights across the whole network), but you can also achieve very accurate results by simply removing the final layer that performs classification, and training a new layer on top that recognize your new classes.

 Using this process, with sufficient training data and some adjustments to the hyperparameters, you can create a highly accurate TensorFlow model in a single sitting.
 Once you're happy with the model's performance, simply convert it to TensorFlow Lite and then compile it for the Edge TPU.
 And because the model architecture doesn't change during transfer learning, you know it will fully compile for the Edge TPU (assuming you start with a compatible model).

 To get started without any setup, try our Google Colab retraining tutorials.
 All these tutorials perform transfer learning in cloud-hosted Jupyter notebooks.

 Transfer learning on-device

 If you're using an image classification model, you can also perform accelerated transfer learning on the Edge TPU.
-Our Edge TPU Python API offers two different techniques for on-device transfer learning:
+Our Python and C++ APIs offer two different techniques for on-device transfer learning:

 - Weight imprinting on the last layer